-- Get the proper court to fill out the paperwork, including an affidavit, this is your sworn statement.
+- Go to the proper court (Family court or District court) to fill out the paperwork, including an affidavit, which will act as your sworn statement.

-- A judge will review the order and make a decision based on the facts.
+- A judge will review the order and make a decision based on the facts you’ve provided.

-- If you would like to extend your restraining order past 21 days you will have to attend a second hearing and face your acuser.
+- If you would like to extend your restraining order past 21 days you will have to attend a second hearing and face your accuser (the defendant).

-Restraining order are serious matters.
+A restraining order is a serious matter.
 You’ll want to take the necessary steps to deal with a prospective restraining order.
-Follow these steps to give yourself the best chance at defending against a Rhode Island Restraining Order.
+Follow these steps to give yourself the best chance at defending against a Rhode Island restraining order:

 Obey the Restraining Order

-If someone files a restraining order against you, the first step you will need to take is to follow the temporary restraining order.
+If someone files a restraining order against you, the first step you will need to take is to follow the temporary restraining order terms.
 You will be served a note with instructions and limitations.
-Take these into consideration and follow the guidelines, such as not contacting the petitioner.
+Take these into consideration and follow the guidelines closely, such as not contacting the petitioner.
 Even if you feel the restraining order is unjust, follow it to avoid additional penalties.
-In the meantime, contact a Rhode Island Restraining Order Defense Attorney so they can help you prepare for the permanent order.
+In the meantime, contact a Rhode Island restraining order defense attorney so they can help you prepare for the permanent order hearing in court.

 Gather Evidence For Your Restraining Order Defense

 During this time, you and your Rhode Island restraining order defense attorney will gather evidence of any incidents relating to the petition.
 This can include items such as clothing, videos, photos, correspondence, and objects.
 Think of any and all possible witnesses that may have information about the event who can testify on your behalf.